ECMWFCode4Earth/weave/README.md

 # What's next for WEAVE
 1. A few improvements in the vizualisations are planned;
 2. We would like to make the platform available on ECMWF's ecosystem, and on Climat Clément's website;
+3. Linking up directly to the CDS would be desirable.
-3. After this, maintenance and updates (including support of future PECD versions) will be subject to continued developers' funding and/or recruitment of new contributors.
+4. After this, maintenance and updates (including support of future PECD versions) will be subject to continued developers' funding and/or recruitment of new contributors.